Robbie Robertson: Early life

 Jaime Royal "Robbie" Robertson was born on July 5, 1943.
 His mother, Rosemarie Dolly Chrysler, was born on February 6, 1922.
 Chrysler was Cayuga and Mohawk, and was raised on the Six Nations of the Grand River reserve southwest of Toronto near Hamilton.
 Chrysler later lived with an aunt in the Cabbagetown neighbourhood of Toronto and worked at the Coro jewellery plating factory.
 She met James Patrick Robertson there and married him in 1942.

 James and Rosemarie Robertson continued working at the Coro factory, and they lived in several Toronto neighbourhoods while Robbie Robertson was a child.
 An only child, Robbie Robertson often travelled with his mother to the Six Nations reserve to visit family.
 Here he was taught guitar, particularly by his older cousin Herb Myke.
 He became a fan of rock and roll and rhythm and blues through the radio, listening to disc jockey George "Hound Dog" Lorenz play rock on WKBW from Buffalo, New York, and staying up to listen to John R.'s all-night blues show on WLAC, a clear-channel station in Nashville, Tennessee.

-When Robertson was 12 years of age, as his mother was in the process of obtaining a divorce from James Robertson, she told him that his biological father was Alexander David Klegerman.
+When Robertson was 12 years old, as his mother was in the process of obtaining a divorce from James Robertson, she told him that his biological father was Alexander David Klegerman.
 Klegerman was a Jewish-American gambler with whom Robertson's mother had been involved before her marriage to James Robertson.
-Klegerman had died in a hit-and-run accident on the Queen Elizabeth Way before Robbie Robertson was born.
-Robertson's mother arranged for her son to meet his paternal uncles, Morris (Morrie) and Nathan (Natie) Klegerman.
+Robertson wrote in his 2016 memoir, Testimony, that his mother told him that Klegerman had died in a hit-and-run accident on the Queen Elizabeth Way before Robbie Robertson was born.
+In fact, Klegerman was killed in June, 1946, shortly before Robertson turned three years old. (“1 killed, 6 Hurt In Motor Mishaps Over Week-End, The Globe and Mail, July 1, 1946).
+Robertson's mother later arranged for her son to meet his paternal uncles, Morris (Morrie) and Nathan (Natie) Klegerman.
 Robertson later stated that his uncles "quickly pulled me into their world and went out of their way to make me feel like family".